Damage

 Escalation: In combat, the level of danger increases over time; this progression is known as Escalation.
 Attacks and powers typically inflict damage that corresponds to the current escalation level, either equal to or half of it.
 For example, a melee attack deals 1 damage at Escalation level 1 and 3 damage at Escalation level 3.
 Escalation begins at 1 when the first combat round starts and increases by 1 at the beginning of each new round.
 Certain powers can also raise the escalation level.

-Push Forward Mechanics: Escalation resets to 1 only when you take a Breather or Rest, which encourages players to keep advancing.
-While exploring, it’s important to carefully balance the need for recovery with the opportunity to access more powerful abilities as the escalation level rises.
+Push-Forward Mechanics: Escalation resets to 1 only when you take a Breather or Rest, which encourages players to keep advancing.
+While exploring, it’s essential to carefully balance the need for recovery with the opportunity to access more powerful abilities as the escalation level rises.

 Recovery: Some powers and items allow a character to recover Life points; all other injuries must be recovered with time.
 Below you will find two options for spending time to recover lost Life Points.